LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/07-DevOps practices/aws_ecs.md

----
-id: aws_ecs
-title: AWS / ECS with Fargate and when to use
+# AWS / ECS with Fargate and when to use
----

 ## ECS/Fargate: